Courtney Love

 Courtney Love and Kurt Cobain were called 'the new Sid and Nancy'

-Many believed they had another rock-and-roll fling, but their love and marriage lasted until Cobain's death in the spring of 1994.
-They were very similar in their approach to life, constantly giving reasons for discussion and criticism of their actions.
+Many assumed it was just another rock-and-roll hookup, but their love and marriage endured until Cobain's death in spring 1994.
+They shared the same reckless approach to life, constantly stirring up controversy.

-Some called their romance "destructive," blaming Courtney for Kurt's drug addiction and eventual suicide.
-Others claimed they genuinely loved each other, and the reckless, fun-loving Courtney helped the musician overcome a prolonged depression brought on by his sudden fame.
+Critics called their romance "destructive," blaming Courtney for Kurt's addiction and suicide.
+Others insisted they truly loved each other – that wild, fun-loving Courtney actually helped Kurt battle the depression that came with sudden fame.
 "A new version of Sid and Nancy, but much more talented," the press called them.

 Their romance began in 1991